oubiwann/epub/README.txt

     cd epub
     python setup.py install

 Documentation
 -------------

 This library is documented with Sphinx, and all files can be found into "docs".

-The documentation for version 0.5.0 is readable online at http://epub.exirel.me and can be downloaded from bitbucket.
+The documentation for version 0.5.1 is readable online at http://epub.exirel.me and can be downloaded from bitbucket.

 The documentation for development version will be available as soon as possible.
+However still it can be downloaded from bitbucket in the development version.

 Development and bug report
 --------------------------